-Michael Archuleta, CIO at Mt.
-San Rafael Hospital, Calls for Change at eHealth Initiative Webinar
+Michael Archuleta, Cio At Mt.
+San Rafael Hospital, Calls For Change At Ehealth Initiative Webinar

 It’s no secret that burnout among healthcare professionals is on the rise since the start of the COVID-19 pandemic.
 Advances in technology can ease the burden on physicians and nurses—but is tech helping or hurting?